ShrutiJ-01/productivize/README.md

 ## Description

-To increase the efficiency and organize development, nowadays project management systems are popular.
-We might be building a number of projects at a time, and require input from a number of individuals, or teams whereby a good project management system is needed.
+To increase the efficiency and organize development, nowadays project management systems are popular.That is where productivize comes into picture.

-That is where productivize comes into picture.
 Employees and managers can organize and track the progress of their work by using a application that allows them to divide their projects into smaller units and set deadlines to accomplish them.
 The following functionalities are availabel to employees and managers in productivize:

 Employee
 Can update task status to doing, to do and completed.